Crypto Adoption Around the World: Peru

 Tech-Savvy Population

-Peru has a large and growing young population, with a high level of smartphone and internet usage.
+Peru has a large and growing young population, with high levels of smartphone and internet usage.
 According to data from the World Bank, over 75% of Peruvians aged 15-24 have access to mobile phones.

 Get UPay Crypto Card